UPPMAX/uppmax_intro_python/docs/morning_session/working_with_python_scripts.md

 On Rackham, create a file called `hello_world.py`, using a text editor or Linux commands.
 The UPPMAX page on text editors is [here](http://docs.uppmax.uu.se/software/text_editors/).
-A free online book about the Linux can be found [here](https://linuxcommand.org/tlcl.php).

 !!! tip "Use the text editor 'GNU nano'"